 The asbestos awareness online courses available on the Human Focus LMS do not require any prior subject knowledge or any course certification for registering in these online e-learning courses.

 The Asbestos Awareness Courses available cover what asbestos is, its typical locations, associated legislation and health risks.
-It develops trainees’ knowledge to help them protect themselves from risk of asbestos exposure.
+It develops trainees’ knowledge to help them protect themselves from the risk of asbestos exposure.

 The Asbestos Duty To Manage course is designed for the asbestos Duty Holders and Appointed Persons who manage non-domestic premises.
-These duty holders are responsible for protecting anyone who works, or uses such premises, from the potential risks of exposure to asbestos, It provides an understanding of what asbestos management is, the legal structure that governs asbestos legislation, health and safety legislation in general and Asbestos Legislation, CDM Regulations and RIDDOR 2013 in particular.
+These duty holders are responsible for protecting anyone who works, or uses such premises, from the potential risks of exposure to asbestos, It provides an understanding of what asbestos management is, the legal structure that governs asbestos legislation, health and safety legislation in general, and Asbestos Legislation, CDM Regulations and RIDDOR 2013 in particular.